 Finally, a key problem with avoiding limiting aerosol emissions by keeping heavy polluters going is that further carbon emissions guarantees further warming anyway, even if part of it continues to be hidden by aerosols.
 Overall it’s probably worth experiencing a decade’s worth of global warming from reduced aerosols now instead of inexorably building up ever more decades of warming from continued carbon emissions in the future.

-While the total removal of human-made aerosols would lead to a short-term warming of ~0.4oC (and ~0.6oC by 2100), an abrupt end to all aerosol emissions at once is very unlikely.
+While the total removal of human-made aerosols theoretically leads to a short-term warming of up to ~0.4oC (and ~0.6oC by 2100), an abrupt end to all aerosol emissions at once is very unlikely and other feedbacks would reduce this warming bump too.
 Decarbonisation will take decades, and aerosols come from a wide variety of sources beyond just the heaviest emitting power stations.
-Even a challenging target of halving aerosol emissions in the next couple of decades would only lead to ~0.2oC of warming – the equivalent of around a decade more of the current warming trend – which is preferable to carrying on emitting carbon indefinitely instead and is less likely to trigger any tipping points.
+Recent IPCC modelling projects that even a rapid phase out of aerosol emissions would only lead to a temporary ~0.2oC of warming – the equivalent of around a decade more of the current warming trend – which is preferable to carrying on emitting carbon indefinitely instead and is less likely to trigger any tipping points.

 This post was written by Dr. David A. McKay, currently a Postdoctoral Researcher at Stockholm Resilience Centre (Stockholm University), where he is part of the Earth Resilience in the Anthropocene Project (funded by the European Research Council) and is researching non-linear climate-biosphere feedbacks.
 This post was written in his spare time with no funding support for this site, and was proofread and edited by Dr. Rachael Avery.